diovisgood/intraday/README.md

 Because candles lose a lot of information, for example:

 - How many trades during a period were initiated by buyers or by sellers?
-- At what price did most of trades happen during a period?
+- At what price did most of the trades happen during a period?
 - At what price there were almost no activity?
 - Were there many trades with small amounts or less trades with big amounts?
 - etc.